Allied Health Professions Schools in Pennsylvania

 In 2018-2019, 2,059 students earned their Allied Health degrees in PA.

-An Allied Health Professions major is the 3rd most popular major in this state.
+As a degree choice, Allied Health Professions is the 3rd most popular major in the state.

 In Pennsylvania, a allied health major is more popular with women than with men.

 The racial distribution of allied health majors in Pennsylvania is as follows: